mnutt/libvmod-lambda/README.md

 # libvmod-lambda

 A Varnish VMOD for invoking AWS Lambda functions from VCL.
-Built with Rust using varnish-rs and the AWS SDK.
+Built using varnish-rs and the AWS SDK.

 ## Overview

 This VMOD allows Varnish to invoke AWS Lambda functions as if they were backends.
-It's designed for high-throughput scenarios (10,000+ req/s) with thousands of concurrent invocations.

-**Use Case:** Invoke Lambda functions for tasks like:
-- Headless browser rendering (WebKit, Chromium)
-- Image transformation and optimization
-- Dynamic content generation
-- Authentication and authorization
-- API gateway/proxy patterns

 ## Building